Ralston Hall: Sisters of Notre Dame de Namur (1922–to present)

-The sanitarium closed after World War I. Then, in1922, the Sisters of Notre Dame de Namur bought the mansion as a location for their college.
-The mansion is still owned by the Notre Dame de Namur University today.
-In 1966, Ralston Hall was designate a National Historic Landmark and in 1972, it became a California registered Historic Landmark.
+The sanitarium closed after World War I. In 1922, the Sisters of Notre Dame de Namur bought the mansion as a location for their college.
+The mansion is owned by the Notre Dame de Namur University.
+In 1966, Ralston Hall was designated a National Historic Landmark and in 1972, it became a California registered Historic Landmark.

-Pending renovation

 In 2012 an engineering firm advised Notre Dame de Namur University (NDNU) that in spite of the home's relatively good condition “it could not guarantee the safety of the building’s occupants in the event of an earthquake on the San Andreas Fault”.
-As of April 2012, the building has been closed, pending renovation.
+In April 2012, the building was closed, pending renovation.

-Among the required work - which indeed is substantial - is “replacement or retrofit, as necessary, of the entire masonry foundation”, and the "re-roofing, removal and replacement of existing siding and localized replacement of the flooring” of the upper floors.
+Among the required work is “replacement or retrofit, as necessary, of the entire masonry foundation”, and the "re-roofing, removal and replacement of existing siding and localized replacement of the flooring” of the upper floors.
 The repairs are estimated to cost at least $12 million.